huyenle/InfoViz2018/README.md

 * maybe a second page for visualization with both religion and science to compare them/ have them together in a graph, or a 'show together' button, when you click it a combined chart will show

 # Todo:
+* By 20th March evening:
-* Arrange the map in a good html homepage:
+	* We all look together into how to arrange the map as in Chartlayout file
-	* An overview without science and religion???
+	* Fix the bubble chart (by today evening)
+	* Connect Map - stacked - bubble -sunburst : Huyen
-	* have a header, 2 lines of description
+	* Have a header, 2 lines of description
 	* for the presentation: have very specific ideas: why this topic, why the visualization, have a good story and have some use cases

 	* Map:
 		* small tooltip display pp's names/info
 		* colors, legend

-* Sunburst:

-* Stacked
-	* colors according to continents
+	* Stacked: colors according to continents: Huyen

-* Bubble
-	* it does not display correctly now
-	* Fix the axis
+	* RECONCILE the name of countries based on Patheon country name

 * Button to sellect continent (if we have time)

-* RECONCILE the name of countries based on Patheon country name

-* Connections need to do:
-	* Sunburst - stacked area and bubble chart
-	* Dropdown menu for countries (if we have time)

 * the report is due 2nd april, so don't focus on that for now